-Here’s an experience this summer in which I didn't come out of very well.
+I had an experience this summer from which I didn’t emerge very well.
 Or did I?
 You be the judge.

 I was shopping for summer shoes.
 So I found a pair I liked in an M&S outlet.
 So I took these shoes to a stool to try them on.
 The right shoe did fit me quite well.
 “This looks promising,” I thought.